Mobile Phone Services in Leh & Other Areas of Ladakh

 Can or should you buy a new Sim in Ladakh?

 I hope this information was helpful.
-If you have any further questions, please feel free to comment and ask and I would be glad to answer.
+If you have any further questions, please feel free to ask in the comment section below; or at our Community Forum; and ask and I will be glad to answer.